Trying something new is always intimidating.

 - Crash pants – read my review of the Rippl impact shorts.

-- Clip-in Boots (These can be hired).
+- Snowboard boots (These can be hired).

 - Snowboard (not technically clothing, but you still need one.
 Otherwise, you’re just falling down a hill.

 For more info, here’s my dedicated article on what wear on your first time snowboarding.

 Pro Tip: If you aren’t going to make snowboarding a regular hobby, don’t spend too much on your gear.
 Consider renting or borrowing when you first start out.

 #2 Hiring Equipment As A First Time Snowboarder